No-go theorem of anisotropic inflation via Schwinger mechanism

 Note that $\dot{\sigma}/H$ is suppressed by the slow-roll parameter.
 This is why we can evaluate the anisotropic expansion rate as a linear response from the electric field in the isotropic inflation.

-As reviewed in the above, the model (\ref{Model1})--(\ref{Model2}) realizes the anisotropic inflation by making the electric field persistent.
-However, if charged particles are present, the anisotropic inflation may become unstable due to the pair production of them.
+As reviewed above, the model (\ref{Model1})--(\ref{Model2}) realizes the anisotropic inflation by making the electric field persistent.
+However, if charged particles are present, the anisotropic inflation may become unstable due to their pair production.
 In the subsequent sections, we discuss the instability of the anisotropic inflation via the Schwinger mechanism.